ABCFabian/AWS-SAP-C02-Study-Guide/README.md

     * Doesn't work with simple routing policy
     * HC that monitors an endpoint (application, server, other AWS resource)
     * HC that monitors other health check(s) or combination of them (Calculated HC)
-      * Can use use OR, AND, NOT
+      * Can use OR, AND, NOT
       * Can monitor up to 256 Child HC(s)
       * Specify how many must pass to make parent HC pass
   * HC that monitors Cloudwatch Alarms from Cloudwatch metrics (helpful for VPC private resources as VPC inaccessible endpoint to HC)